 Credit cards that earn miles

-The Virgin Atlantic World Elite Mastercard® allows new cardmembers to Earn up to 50,000 Flying Club bonus miles.
-Then earn 3 miles per $1 spent directly on Virgin Atlantic purchases, 1.5 miles per $1 spent on all other purchases with no limit to the number of miles you can earn.
+The Virgin Atlantic World Elite Mastercard® allows new cardmembers to 60,000 Flying Club bonus miles after spending $2,000 or more in purchases within the first 90 days of account opening.
+Then earn Earn 3 miles per $1 spent directly on Virgin Atlantic purchases and 1.5 miles per $1 spent on all other purchases with no limit to the number of miles you can earn.
 The card has a $90 annual fee and has a foreign transaction fee of None.

 Flying Club is an airline partner with American Express Membership Rewards®, Chase Ultimate Rewards®, and Citi ThankYou® Rewards.
 Each allows members to convert their points to Virgin Atlantic Flying Club miles at a 1:1 ratio.